COVID-19 = challenging times for all. Personally, and professionally.

 Disruption is the new norm.
 Self-isolation has led to millions of new remote workers who are conditioned to the daily commute, the office environment and all that goes with it.

-I’ve spent the majority of my career working remotely and enjoy many of the significant advantages that it brings, particularly with a young where flexibility is a real bonus.
+I’ve spent the majority of my career working remotely and enjoy many of the significant advantages that it brings, particularly with a young family where flexibility is a real bonus.

 But it takes practice!
 So, for those not used to home ‘offices’, here are a few of my top tips gained during well over a decade of remote working.

 - Be comfortable with feeling uncomfortable

 Many are in the same situation.
 It’s OK if you haven’t settled into a new routine yet.
 Be patient and be kind to yourself.
 You’ll get there.